AliAkhgari/Baloot/README.md

 ## Overview
 **Baloot** is a web-based project developed as part of the Internet Engineering course at the University of Tehran.
+It encompasses multiple phases, each focusing on web development and software engineering aspects.

 ## Project Highlights